Part 48: Adult Reading, Not To Be Sold To Minors.

 The main character in "Glowing Heat" is William Kingston, who also goes by Bill.
 Here, the first two words in the book, his name reads "William Kingstn"...

 Right away, I noticed that the writing didn’t read like my father's work.
 As I’ve written in previous blogs, he sent me everything he'd written, manuscripts, and other, shorter things he was working on.
 He wrote me long letters filled with parental love and sage advice.
 The letters were easy and lovely to read, but the longer pieces were tough at the time, because I was still in college, and had piles of reading to do for school.
 On top of my class load, I was cast in the shows the theater department.
 I was also the paid make-up artist for the opera, dance and theater.
-I worked all kinds of odd jobs to get by: A baseball card shop, an ice cream store, a salon, the college library, I was an artist’s model, and sometimes I cleaned houses… which I was terrible at.
+I worked all kinds of odd jobs to get by: A baseball card shop, an ice cream store, a salon, the college library, a donut shop, I was an artist’s model, and sometimes I cleaned houses… which I was terrible at.
 I was exhausted, and I couldn’t always get through Dad’s latest novel, memoir, or essay.
 Regardless, I'd read enough by 2014 to know my father’s writing style, and this book, “Glowing Heat” was not it.

 I’d had the book for days but couldn’t bring myself to actually read it.
 One afternoon, our actor friends Scott and Mike dropped by the house, and I told them about my latest discovery.
 “Let’s see it,” Scott said.
 They huddled together, flipping through the pages.
 Then they began reading aloud and laughing hysterically, sometimes grimacing, and finally, they admitted they wished they hadn’t read it at all.
 I said, "Yeah, I can't read it either."
 Mike was writing a play and he had an idea.
 “Why don’t you have actors read this to you, like a play reading?”